nordeck/jitsi-multiple-ui/docs/custom-index-pages.md

 # Custom index pages

 The default index page is `index.html` which is located in `/usr/share/jitsi-meet`.
-The index page determines most of the runtime features by including some config files (such as `config.js`, `interface_config.js`, etc.) into itself.
+The index page sets most of the runtime features by including some config files (such as `config.js`, `interface_config.js`, etc.) into itself.

 See [index.html](https://github.com/jitsi/jitsi-meet/blob/master/index.html) for
 the original copy.